 Here’s the thing about the real world: it is driven by money and the free market.
-The system works, which is why so many countries are converting to capitalism.
+The system works.
 In the free market, businesses put out products with the aim of creating a profit.

 In a brilliant post by Joy Healey on a similar subject to this one, I mentioned in a comment that people love to complain about pharmaceutical companies charging money for their life saving drugs.
 What people do not realize is that if they weren’t making money, these companies would not have any reason to develop further cures.